Aquarium mosses compared: Java, Christmas, flame and weeping

 Java moss

 The default, and rightly so.
-Nearly indestructible, tolerant of low light and a wide temperature range, fast to establish and forgiving of neglect.
-The trade-off is tidiness: left alone it grows shaggy and shapeless, so it rewards regular trimming.
-For a beginner, a shrimp tank or a low-tech setup, it is the obvious starting point.
+Java moss (Taxiphyllum barbieri) is nearly indestructible, tolerant of low light and a wide temperature range, fast to establish and forgiving of neglect.
+The trade-off is tidiness: left alone it grows shaggy and shapeless, so it rewards regular trimming to stay presentable.
+For a beginner, a shrimp tank or a low-tech setup, it is the obvious starting point, and it is usually the cheapest and easiest to find.

 Christmas and Taiwan moss

 A step up in looks.
 Christmas moss grows in tiered, drooping fronds that genuinely resemble little fir branches, giving a denser, more deliberate texture than Java.
 Taiwan moss is similar, with neat layered growth.
-Both are a little slower and a little more demanding than Java, preferring decent light and gentle flow, and both look superb draped over wood.
+Both are a little slower and a little more demanding than Java, preferring decent light and gentle, steady flow, and both look superb draped over wood once they thicken.
+They reward stable water and patience more than Java does, but the finished look is worth the extra care.

 Flame and weeping moss

 These two earn their keep through their unusual habit.
-Flame moss grows upward in twisting, vertical columns that really do suggest green flames, useful for height and movement in a scape.
+Flame moss grows upward in twisting, vertical columns that really do suggest green flames, which makes it useful for adding height and a sense of movement in a scape where most plants sprawl.
 Weeping moss does the opposite, trailing downward in soft curtains that look wonderful flowing off a branch or an overhang.
-Neither is difficult, though both reward stable conditions.
+Neither is difficult, though both reward stable conditions and look their best given a little more light than Java strictly needs.